 Coming soon….
-PARSNIP: THE MUSICAL!
-I’ve written a script for a local elementary school production that I hope to make available to other area schools―and eventually, via Skype, to any school interested.
+ONCE UPON A PARSNIP IN FAIRYTALE LAND!
+I’ve written a script for a five-act play for a local elementary school production that I hope to make available to other schools.
 My picture book collaboration with Kevin R. Wood and Ben Mann, Once Upon a Parsnip, comprises one act of the play, but there is also a larger story arc that features the Queen of Fairytale Land (a.k.a.
-The Story Queen!), her muse, Penelope Parsnip, and the story-making process.
-(Those of you who follow me on Facebook will have already been introduced to the divine Ms. P.) The script will be supplemented with lyrics and music composed by students in their music classes, led by Beverly Dooley, their Orff-trained music specialist.
+The Story Queen), her muse (Penelope Parsnip), and the story-making process.
+Those of you who follow me on Facebook will have already been introduced to my muse, The Divine Ms. P.

-If you’re in Whatcom County, Washington State, mark your calendars for Thursday evening, June 8th at 6:00.
-In the weeks following the production, Bellingham Whole Foods will also be hanging student art and poetry in their store; the Gallery Opening is scheduled for Saturday afternoon June 10th from 2:00-4:00.
+If you’re in Whatcom County, Washington State, mark your calendars for Tuesday, Wednesday and Thursday evenings, June 13th, 14th and 15th at 6:00 p.m.
+In the weeks following the production, Bellingham Whole Foods will also be hanging student art and poetry in their store; the Gallery Opening is scheduled for Saturday afternoon June 17th from 2:00-4:00 p.m.
 We would love to have you join us for both the musical and the art opening.
 Please send me an email for any additional details!

 ONCE UPON A PARSNIP